A Different Perspective on Life Insurance

 Whether the goal is protecting family wealth, funding global business interests, or creating liquidity for international estate planning, we provide solutions tailored to the unique needs of clients whose lives and assets span multiple jurisdictions.

-➡️ Discuss coverage solutions for global citizens and expatriates.
+➡️ Let's visit about solutions for global citizens and expatriates.

 Charitable Uses of Insurance

-• Outright Surrender and Gift of Cash Value – A donor may choose to surrender an existing policy and gift the resulting cash value directly to a charity.
+- Outright Surrender and Gift of Cash Value – A donor may choose to surrender an existing policy and gift the resulting cash proceeds directly to a charity.

-• Life Settlement with Proceeds Directed to Charity – In certain cases, a donor may elect to sell a policy in the secondary market and gift the proceeds to a charitable organization.
+- Life Settlement with Proceeds Directed to Charity – In certain cases, a donor may elect to sell a policy in the secondary market and gift the proceeds to a charitable organization.
 This approach can generate greater value than a simple surrender, depending on the policy and the insured’s circumstances.
+See our section on life settlements for more details.

-• Gift of an Existing Policy – Donors can transfer ownership of a policy they already own to a charity, potentially creating an immediate charitable deduction while providing the charity with a valuable asset.
+- Gift of an Existing Policy – Donors can transfer ownership of a policy they already own to a charity, potentially creating an immediate charitable deduction while providing the charity with a valuable asset.
 This transaction should always be preceded by a careful analysis of the policy’s current performance and its long-term viability.
-Without this review, a charity may end up with a policy that requires unsustainable premiums or is unlikely to deliver the anticipated benefit.
 And a formal valuation by a certified valuation analyst (CVA) should always be completed for accurate tax deduction reporting.

-In some cases, a charity may bestow recognition to a donor based on the face amount of the policy, even before the policy pays out.
-We have seen situations where a charity has provided named giving recognition tied directly to the policy’s face value, allowing donors to experience the satisfaction of acknowledgment during their lifetime.
+Some charities may bestow recognition to a donor based on the face amount of the policy even before the policy pays out.
+We have seen situations where a charity has provided named giving recognition tied directly to the policy’s face value, allowing donors to experience the satisfaction of the acknowledgment of a significant gift during their lifetime..

 Life insurance is not a “set it and forget it” asset.
 Over time, policy performance will change, funding assumptions may change, and even carriers themselves can experience financial or ratings shifts.
 Without regular oversight, a policy that once seemed secure may no longer meet its original objectives.